-Relevant information must be collected in an automated fashion and electronically shared among appropriate justice, public safety, and governmental agencies and courts.
-In order to coordinate and share information electronically, the utilization of interoperable technological applications must be encouraged throughout the justice/ public safety enterprise.
+Data necessary for the effective and efficient administration of justice must be collected at its source, shared appropriately, and made available for re-use throughout the justice and public safety enterprise.
+In order to coordinate and share information electronically, the utilization of interoperable technological applications must be encouraged throughout the justice/public safety enterprise.